 Why is evidence-based practice important?

-EBP is important in order to underpin and shape how the profession delivers patient care, promote the value and impact of UK physiotherapy’s contribution to meeting population and patient needs in clinically and cost-effective ways and inform the development of physiotherapy practice, service delivery and education, and physiotherapy’s development as a workforce.
+EBP is important in order to underpin and shape how the profession delivers patient care.
+It promotes the value and impact of UK physiotherapy’s contribution to meeting population and patient needs in clinically and cost-effective ways and inform the development of physiotherapy practice, service delivery and education, and physiotherapy’s development as a workforce.

 It helps progress the profession’s approach to developing, using and promoting research and its contribution to generating new evidence, knowledge transfer and service improvement.

 Evidence is defined as: 'the available body of facts or information indicating whether a belief or proposition is true or valid' and 'data on which to base proof or to establish truth or falsehood'.

 Applying this to evidence-based clinical practice, it could be described as the available body of facts, information or data on which to base a clinical decision.

 Why are you looking for evidence?

 Typically, you’ll have a specific question that you’re looking to answer, or you'll just want to keep your practice up to date on what’s happening in your field.
 Different questions need different types of evidence and this will affect how you structure your question and search strategy.